Tuskegee University

-Tuskegee University (Tuskegee or TU), formerly known as the Tuskegee Institute, is a private, historically black land-grant university in Tuskegee, Alabama.
-It was founded on Independence Day in 1881 by the state legislature.
+Tuskegee University (Tuskegee or TU; formerly known as the Tuskegee Institute) is a private, historically black land-grant university in Tuskegee, Alabama, United States.
+It was founded as a normal school for teachers on July 4, 1881, by the Alabama Legislature.
+In 1932 Tuskegee was involved, in collaboration with the United States Public Health Service, in recruiting participants for an infamous syphilis study.

-The campus was designated as the Tuskegee Institute National Historic Site by the National Park Service in 1974.
-The university has been home to a number of important African American figures, including scientist George Washington Carver and World War II's Tuskegee Airmen.

-Tuskegee University offers 43 bachelor's degree programs, including a five-year accredited professional degree program in architecture, 17 master's degree programs, and five doctoral degree programs, including the Doctor of Veterinary Medicine.
+Tuskegee University offers 43 bachelor's degree programs, including a five-year accredited professional degree program in architecture, 17 master's degree programs, and 5 doctoral degree programs, including the Doctor of Veterinary Medicine.
 Tuskegee is home to nearly 3,000 students from around the U.S. and over 30 countries.

 Tuskegee's campus was designed by architect Robert Robinson Taylor, the first African-American to graduate from the Massachusetts Institute of Technology, in conjunction with David Williston, the first professionally trained African-American landscape architect.
+The campus was designated as the Tuskegee Institute National Historic Site by the National Park Service in 1974.
+The university has been home to a number of important African American figures, including founder and first principal/president Booker T. Washington, scientist George Washington Carver, and World War II's Tuskegee Airmen.